-Legal disclaimer: This section is one family's story and how they meet the mandatory school attendance laws in Missouri.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Missouri.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

-Locally, our family attends a weekly homeschool playgroup.
-There are a few different groups in our area and there are many across the state.
+In Missouri, there are many ways to get involved locally.
+Your family could attend a weekly homeschool playgroup.
+You could also join a support group or two.
+There are a few different groups across the state.
 A Google search for Missouri homeschool, or similar wording, turns up quite a few resources.
-We are starting a co-operative for the older children to get a feel of classroom settings and to give them the experience of other teachers besides mom and dad.
-In addition, my kids attend a weekly sports program for homeschoolers when the public schools are in session.
-Statewide, the best resource I've found is Families for Home Education (FHE).
-They keep us up-to-date on legal issues as well as offering support.
+Some families are even starting a co-operative for older children to get a feel for classroom settings and to give them the experience with other teachers besides their parents.
+In addition, several homeschoolers attend a weekly sports program for homeschoolers when the public schools are in session.
+A great statewide resource is Families for Home Education (FHE).
+The group keeps families up-to-date on legal issues as well as offering support.

 Time4Learning is vibrant, engaging, educational, and funny.
 It sure beats our previous homeschool curriculum which was textbook/workbook based.